Learn photography with a 35mm film camera, black & white film and silver prints.

 What you will need:

 Students should bring a 35mm manual film camera, lens, and film.
-Unfortunately Maine Media doesn’t have film, film cameras or paper available for loan or purchase.
+Maine Media does not offer film, film cameras or paper available for loan or purchase.
 Quantities and types of material needed will be provided in your acceptance packet.

 About the Young Artists Program: Young Artists’ days are comprised of both classroom and field/location work: lectures and critiques, demonstrations, shooting, editing, writing, computer workflow and/or darkroom work, depending on the workshop.
 All instructors are talented industry professionals as well as experienced educators, and each works with a teaching assistant, providing additional support for their class.
 The students are busy all day and into the mid-evening hours, attending presentations from visiting master faculty.
 All Young Artists reside at a nearby residence (a motel-style building, with four students to a room, gender specific, and private bath) located 3/4 of a mile from campus.
 The property is controlled by Maine Media Workshops and is used exclusively by students, selected staff, and their counselors.
 Students are shuttled to the main campus each morning for breakfast and to begin their day, and are driven back at the end of the each day, following their last class or other scheduled activity.
 All meals are taken together.
 Parents can indicate any special dietary needs upon registration.
 Counselors supervise the students 24 hours a day, and help make group decisions about weekend activities like swimming, bowling and hiking.
 Coin laundry facilities are available on campus.
 A lobster dinner is served (there are other choices) on the last Friday night of each workshop, and all Workshops students gather for an evening presentation of highlights from the week’s work.
 Parents are welcome to attend and meal tickets may be purchased in the Registration Office.